Get insider access

 5.1

-The Logitech G535's passive soundstage performance is decent.
-Although they have a closed-back design, their passive soundstage still seems open, natural, and wide.
-Sound is perceived as coming from speakers placed in the room around you rather than from inside your head.
+These headphones have an okay passive soundstage.
+Although they have a closed-back design, their passive soundstage still seems somewhat open, natural, and wide.
+While not as immersive and speaker-like as high-quality open-back headphones, these cans still produce a sound that feels like it's coming from speakers in a room around you, rather than inside your head.

 2.0